-Through the end of 2018, approximately 7,228 MW of solar capacity were installed at 835,252 sites in the large IOU territories.
-The solar installations included Figures 1 and 2 are interconnected on customer sites under Rule 21, the CPUC-jurisdictional interconnection tariff, and do not include solar power plants installed under FERC-
+Through the end of 2019, approximately 8,796 MW of solar capacity were installed at 974,784 sites in the large IOU territories.32 The solar installations included in Figures 1 and 2 are interconnected on customer sites under Rule 21, the CPUC-jurisdictional interconnection tariff, and do not include solar power plants installed under FERC-jurisdictional interconnection tariffs that participate in CAISO markets.
+They do not include data on installations in POU territories.

-&lt;sup>21 All data in this assessment are for grid-tied solar PV (i.e. interconnected to the utility grid), unless otherwise noted.
+29 All data in this assessment are for grid-tied solar PV (i.e. interconnected to the utility grid), unless otherwise noted.
 All solar in this report is customer-side of the meter self-generation designed to serve onsite load.
 All references to capacity are reported in "CEC-AC" units, which is the industry standard for net electricity output in MW based on the California Energy Commission's Alternating Current rating of solar panels.
 The "CEC-AC" rating tends to be slightly less than the nameplate capacity.

-&lt;sup>22 The CSIP is authorized to provide incentives for 4 MW of solar energy through July 1, 2015.
-Data on the POUs' customer-sited solar programs can be found on the CEC's website at https://energyarchive.ca.gov/sb1/pou\reports/ .
+30 The CSIP is authorized to provide incentives for 4 MW of solar energy through July 1, 2015.

+31 Data on the POUs' customer-sited solar programs can be found on the CEC's website at https://energyarchive.ca.gov/sb1/pou_reports/.

-&lt;sup>24 Source: IOU Quarterly DG Interconnection Reports Q4 2018.
+32 Source: IOU Quarterly DG Interconnection Reports Q4 2018.